mirandajaorenzo26/lets-go-eat/README.md

 # Randomizer Application

-The Decision Helper Application is a helpful tool designed to assist users when they are feeling indecisive about something.
+The Randomizer Application is a helpful tool designed to assist users when they are feeling indecisive about something.
 Whether you're unsure about which option to choose or simply want the application to make a decision for you, this application has got you covered.

 ## Table of contents